If you’re applying for a mortgage, you probably expect the lender to take a look at your income, debt, credit history, employment, and assets.

-When Does an Appraisal Happen, and How Much Does It Cost?
+When Does an Appraisal Happen and What Does It Cost?

-The appraisal typically occurs once the seller has accepted an offer on the property, subject to whatever contingencies are in the contract.
-Because home valuation is part of the loan approval process, the appraisal is normally performed within the loan contingency date of the purchase contract, usually 21 days.
+The appraisal typically occurs once the seller has accepted an offer and is normally performed within the loan contingency date of the purchase contract, usually 21 days.

 What If You Get a Low Appraisal?

-If the appraisal finds that the property is worth as much as the selling price or more, that encourages the lender to move forward with the loan (assuming the other aspects of the property and your application are in order).
+If the appraised value is as much as the agreed-upon price or more, that encourages the lender to move forward with the home loan, assuming that the other aspects of the property and your application are in order.

-If the appraisal finds that the home is worth less, the lender may reduce the amount of the loan they’re willing to offer.
+If the appraisal comes in under the agreed-upon price, the lender may reduce the amount of the loan it’s willing to offer.

-In certain situations or stages of the home buying process, you may not need to go through a full formal home appraisal.
-Here are some alternative methods used by lenders for home valuations.
+In certain situations or stages of the homebuying process, you may not need to go through a full formal home appraisal.
+Here are some alternative methods lenders use for home valuations.

 Automated Valuation Model

 Some lenders of conventional mortgages using Fannie Mae or Freddie Mac’s automated underwriting systems may receive a waiver for a full appraisal, thanks to robust sales in the neighborhood to support the purchase price, the amount of the down payment, strength of the borrower, or the type of transaction.

-As the name suggests, a drive-by appraisal (also known as a summary appraisal) refers to an inspection that only looks at the exterior of a home.
-A licensed appraiser will photograph the front and sides of the home, as well as the street in both directions.
+A drive-by appraisal (also known as a summary appraisal) refers to an inspection that only looks at the exterior of a home.
+The appraiser will photograph the front and sides of the home, as well as the street in both directions.

-Appraisers take notes on the neighborhood and the condition of the home.
-They also look at comparable properties that have recently sold or listed nearby when coming up with an estimated value.
+The appraiser takes notes on the neighborhood and the condition of the home and looks at comps when coming up with an estimated value.

 Broker Price Opinion

-A broker price opinion, or BPO, is an estimate of a property’s value determined by a real estate agent or broker, rather than a licensed appraiser.
+A broker price opinion is an estimate of a property’s value determined by a real estate agent or broker, rather than a licensed appraiser.
 A client may request this estimate to underpin a home’s listing price.

 A lender may request a broker price opinion when a borrower is behind on payments, and will use the unofficial assessment to see whether the home value is below the amount of the loan, potentially making the borrower eligible to negotiate a short sale.